agro23/beep-boop/README.md

 _This is the Friday Project for Week Three of Intro to Programming at Epicodus_

+## Location

+_You can find this file at https://www.github.com/agro23/beep-boop _

 ## Rules for the Beep-Boop assignment
   _The user will input a number and the program will respond as follows:_